Dima353/gtasa_vita/README.md

   - Sprinting on any surface is allowed
   - Radar streaming should be fixed
   - Remove "ExtraAirResistance" flag
+  - Added Fix for the water physics by SkyForces
 - Returned fix emergency vehicles (fixed sniper scope)
 - Use vitaGL's shader cache by TheOfficialFloW
 - Fix for CJ's classic shadow by Ardetis